 - Ground movement and holes caused by mining (known as mine subsidence insurance)

-And even if insurance is available for the most common natural disaster in your area, you may not be able to buy it if your home has features that make it vulnerable.
+Even if insurance is available for the most common natural disaster in your area, you may not be able to buy it if your home has features that make it vulnerable.
 For example, a home with unrated wood shake roof shingles may be tough to insure in an area where wildfires are common.

 Related: Should You Get Flood Insurance?